rocicorp/diff-server/README.md

 }
 ```

-This case can be made to work with Replicant by changing the parameters of the function to do more work inside the function (finding the insert position).
-However, more complex cases don't naturally work.
+Many cases, including the above, can be made to work by changing the parameters of the function such that more is done inside the transaction (in this case: finding the insert position).
+However, other more complex cases don't naturally work.

-This can be supported quite nicely in Replicant by changing the Noms `List` type to be backed by a sequence CRDT.
-It would not change the allowed operations, users would not even have to know.
+One way to improve Replicant to support these cases better would be to change the Noms `List` type to be backed by a sequence CRDT.
+It would not change the allowed operations, users would not even have to know the implementation details.

-### Cases where we want to ask the user
+### Asking the user

 Replicant addresses the majority of merge cases quite naturally, but there are still bound to be the occasional reason to
 ask the user to merge a conflict.